joshbruce/fourth-earth-raw/public/content.md

 Guidelines:

-1. Compress the mundane and expand the marvelous.
+1. Compress what players consider the mundane and expand what they consider the marvelous.
 2. Favor cinematic over real-time.
 3. Favor real-time over turn-based.
 4. Be fluid based on narrative.